 - Press down on the release tab on the rear cover

-- Pull the cover down and out (there a 2 tabs on the bottom which sit in slots)
+- Pull the cover down and out (there are 2 tabs on the bottom that sit in slots)

 - Using your fingers, pull the filter out to remove it